 Your life is a Journey.
 And you are the Hero.

-I was familiar for some time with the “Hero’s Journey”, described by Joseph Campbell, when I realized that this journey is not just for a few.
-These are not the heroes we only hear about.
+I was familiar for some time with the “Hero’s Journey”, described by Joseph Campbell, when I realized that this journey is not just for some.

-It is us.
+It is all of us.
 Your life is a Hero’s Journey.

 “I feel like I’m dying”

 “I don’t want to be here” (meaning living on earth)